 Install operable windows.
 If you operate in a temperate climate, as we do, you can leave your HVAC equipment off for several months of the year by relying on natural air movement through the facility.

-If your shop compressor is older than ten years old, it's a wasteful pig.
-Replace it and the savings will pay you back quickly.
+If your shop compressor is older than ten years old, it's probably a piston compressor and you might upgrade to a scroll design.
+Replacing it will pay you back quickly.
 If you don't want to do that, walk through your shop at night, after everyone has quit working for the day, and listen for air leaks in your conduit joints and quick-disconnect fittings so you can stop the leaks.
 We do this routinely and we're always finding air leaks.
 Air leaks make your compressor cycle unnecessarily.

 Connect your shop's central tailpipe exhaust fan to a wall timer.
 Leaving it on all the time sucks out a lot of conditioned air from your shop, making your HVAC equipment work overtime.
 A timer allows your technicians to use it only when they need it.